 What went wrong?

-It seems we are living longer, and yet, never has there been so many age-related diseases.
-Should we accept the last 15 years or so of our lives as a time burdened with ill health and chronic illness?
-Is this is the kind of longevity we all planned for?
+It seems we are living longer, and yet, never have there been so many age-related diseases.
+Should we accept the last 15 years of our lives as a time burdened with ill health and chronic illness?
+Is this the kind of longevity we all planned for?

 Everything in moderation or just in balance?